Lipid Synthesis

 \[\label{eq:hmgcs} HMG-CoA + 2NADPH \rightarrow Mevalonate + CoA + 2NADP\]

 Because the steps other than HMGCR and HMG-CoA Lyase are generally reversible there are some key consequences.
 First, a build up of Acetyl-CoA will result in increased flux towards cholesterol biogenesis.
-This will occur when fatty acid oxidation occurs but energy demands are insufficient to pull Acetyl-CoA through the TCA cycle.
+This will occur when fatty acid oxidationThis generates a lot of Acetyl-CoA, but this is also true if there is excessive PDH activity or ketogenic amino acid catabolism. occurs but energy demands are insufficient to pull Acetyl-CoA through the TCA cycle.
 Second, this means that in most tissues that are not ketogenic, excessive Acetyl-CoA will result in increased cholesterol synthesis.
 As we will discuss below there is some negative feedback to this system but endogenous cholesterol synthesis is the primary mechanism of hypercholesterolemia.
 Third, in tissues that are ketogenic, ketone bodies can be produced if there is insufficient oxaloacetate and/or insufficient TCA cycle activity.
 Efficient ketone body production, export and usage can alleviate this overflow of Acetyl-CoA, but its worth considering that the tissues that the ketone bodies traffic to also need to have efficient energy demands and TCA cycle activity to use those for energy.
 Otherwise ketone bodies are converted back to HMG-CoA and can become cholesterol there.

 There is a strong negative association between MUFA and PUFA intake and both LDL/HDL ratio and cardiovascular risk (Hu et al. 1998; Zong et al. 2016).
-Consistent with this, a large randomized controlled trial with a high intake of PUFA and MUFA containing foods reduced cardiovascular events by about 30% (Estruch2013a?).
+Consistent with this, a large randomized controlled trial with a high intake of PUFA and MUFA containing foods reduced cardiovascular events by about 30% (Estruch et al. 2018).
 The exact mechanisms by which saturated fats more potently promote cholesterol biogenesis, while MUFA and PUFA do not are still under investigation.
 Some possibilities include higher energy content, preferential oxidation to acetyl-coA and reduced packing density.